 Here’s an example of how cross-contamination typically occurs.
 Let’s say a retailer wants to determine what value to assign to a coupon, in order to motivate customers to actually use it.
-They run an A/B test to determine the right numbers.
-The control group gets served the standard page offering a 15% off coupon, and the test group gets served a page offering a 20% off coupon.
+The company runs an A/B test to determine the right numbers.
+The control group gets served the standard page offering a 15% discount and the test group gets served a page offering a 20% discount.

-The customers in your test group see that your 20% off coupon is a better deal, so they place their orders using it.
+The customers in your test group see that your 20% discount is a better deal, so they place their orders using it.
 When you get your test results back, you see that the test version was the big winner.

 Here’s the problem:

-The customers that placed orders in the test group weren’t reacting to a 20% coupon in isolation.
+The customers who placed orders in the test group weren’t reacting to a 20% discount in isolation.
 They were reacting to a coupon that was a better deal than what the competitor was offering.
 Something outside of the test, and outside of your control, was influencing your customers’ behavior, and by extension the validity of your test results.
-How will the retailer know if the 20% coupon really would have outperformed the 15% coupon if their competitor hadn’t been making a similar offer at the same time?
+How will the retailer know if the 20% coupon really would have outperformed the 15% coupon if the competitor hadn’t been making a similar offer at the same time?

 The competitor’s sale was what we’d call a confounding variable—a variable that has the potential to influence the results of the test, but is not accounted for within the test itself.